lenarddome/CPSY622-introduction-to-data-analysis/NOTES.md

 ## General Notes

-Most site includes footnotes, where I added a lot of interesting resources that helps you dive deep into the topics the slides focus on.
+Most slides includes footnotes, where I added a lot of interesting resources that helps you dive deep into the topics the slides focus on.
 I know that many of us are very busy.
 I certainly have very little time to read things that are not directly related to my research.
-If I can, I always search Youtube first and google scholar second, so I included resources like video lectures, conference presentations, vlogs.
+If I can, I always search Youtube first and google scholar second, so I tried to mostly included resources like video lectures, conference presentations, vlogs.
 The links on the slides are coloured blue, they are clickable.

 ## Quantitative Research